salilab/saliweb/doc/modules/build.rst

       directory underneath the installation directory.
 The files can be installed in a subdirectory if desired by giving the *subdir* argument.

+   .. method:: InstallPythonFrontend(files[, subdir])

+      Installs a provided list of Python frontend files in the ``frontend`` directory underneath the installation directory.
+If installing subpackages, also specify the *subdir* argument to install them in a subdirectory.

+   .. method:: InstallFrontend(files[, subdir])

+      Installs a provided list of frontend support files (generally Jinja2 templates) in the `frontend`` directory underneath the installation directory.
+The files can be installed in a subdirectory (such as ``templates``) if desired by giving the *subdir* argument.

    .. method:: InstallCGI(files[, subdir])

       Installs a provided list of CGI scripts in the ``cgi`` directory